cliosight/cliosight_templates/overview.md

 **Data Warehouse** - (Google Big Query)

 ### Data Privacy and Security <a name="security"></a>
-In order to provide assurance, Cliosight is designed to make datasets compliant with the applicable security regulations.
+In order to provide complete assurance, Cliosight is designed to make datasets compliant with the applicable security regulations.

 Some of the in-built features are:
 1. Discretionary and Role-based Access Control (admin, user and admin-minor).